ezrasingh/acpi-event-manager/WHY.md

 2. Natural choice for system level programming
 3. `cargo` was already installed on my machine

-The icing on the cake was that I also discovered how to create custom ACPI event handlers by adding a config files to `/etc/acpi/events/`.
+The icing on the cake was that I also discovered how to create custom ACPI event handlers by adding config files to `/etc/acpi/events/`.
 Meaning I could run a command/script every time a specified event fired (i.e pressed hotkey, low power, etc).

 To find the exact ACPI event associated with my brightness up/down hotkeys I ran `sudo acpi_listen` to log all events into my shell, which for me looked like this: